isabelyb/isabelyb/README.md

 ## 🌎 &nbsp;&nbsp;Find me around the web:
 - Sharing in <a href="https://twitter.com/isa_yepes">Twitter</a>
+- Playing at <a href="https://www.hackerrank.com/Isabely">HackerRank</a>.
 - And know a little more about my work in <a href="https://www.linkedin.com/in/isabely/">Linkedin</a>
-- Playing at <a href="https://www.hackerrank.com/Isabely">HackerRank</a>.
-- Writing about birds in <a href="http://tangaritas.com/">tangaritas.com</a>
+- Or if your like birds, writing about birds in <a href="http://tangaritas.com/">tangaritas.com</a>

 ## 📈 &nbsp;&nbsp;Some of my stats are: